What is HLA?

 Why is HLA matching important?

-- Helps your donor cells engraft (grow and make new blood cells in your body).
+• Helps your donor cells engraft and make new blood cells in your body.

-- Reduces the risk of complications like graft-versus-host disease (GVHD).
-GVHD happens when the immune cells from the donated cells (the graft) attack the recipient’s cells (the host).
+• Reduces the risk of complications like graft-versus-host disease (GVHD).
+GVHD happens when the immune cells from donated cells (the graft) attack the recipient’s cells (the host).

-Your best match could be a full match, partial match or half match (haploidentical).
+Based on your HLA markers, your best match could be a full, partial or haplo match.
 There are factors beyond HLA that also help your doctor decide on the best donor or cord blood unit for you.
-Talk to your transplant team if you have any questions about HLA matching or how they’ll choose a donor.
+If you have questions, talk to your transplant team.
+They’ll be able to answer any questions specific to your case about HLA matching or how they’ll choose a donor.

 Discover more support services